gurkankilicaslan/microswimmers-via-reinforcement-learning/README.md

 Different reinforcement algorithms are applied.

 I believe this project is not easy to understand.
-If you are really interested in Q-learning, reinforcement learning etc. :
+If you are really interested in this project or any of Q-learning, reinforcement learning etc. :
 Please contact me : grknkilicaslan@gmail.com